From Clinic to Community: Women’s Health Through a Global Lens Cambodian Study Tour

 Once at the lake, we’ll boat to one of the lake’s floating village communities and gain an insight into how the villagers live and what local life is like.

 We’ll visit the local provincial health care centre.
 Here we’ll have a presentation and discussion to delve deeper into how emergency management and referral is conducted in the more remote areas of Cambodia, the reasons why, and what future advances are planned for these regions.
+We’ll then continue the journey out onto the lake with a cold drink to watch as the sun descends before heading back to the hotel.

 Day 7: Sunday 26th July 2026